ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/README.md

   **Retention Rate (%) = (Active Customers in Month / Initial Customers in Cohort) × 100**

 - **Churn Rate**:
-  Churn rate measures the percentage of customers who stop making purchases.
+  The churn rate measures the percentage of customers who stop making purchases.
 It is calculated as:
   **Churn Rate (%) = 100 - Retention Rate (%)**

 ---